-To transfer the selected text to a different file
+Transferring the selected block to a different file

 Select the text block as described previously

 - Press the APPEND TO FILE soft key.
 The TNC displays the dialog prompt Destination file = - Enter the path and name of the destination file.
 The TNC appends the selected text to the specified file.
 If no target file with the specified name is found, the TNC creates a new file with the selected text.